From Cradle to Cremation: The 16 Hindu Rituals You Should Know

 Hindu Rituals

-Now a day, Hindus do not follow all of the rituals because of the changes in lifestyle.
+These days, Hindus do not follow all of the rituals because of lifestyle changes.
 Hindu rituals have some kind of mystical science associated with them.
-Some people could find them outdated or useless, but they do have deep meanings and help people.
+Some people could find them outdated or useless, but they have deep meanings and help people.

 Sixteen Samskaras:

-1. Garbhadhana: First Samskara is done immediately after the marriage.
+1. Garbhadhana: The First Samskara is done immediately after the marriage.

 2. Pumsavana: A ritual is done in the third month of pregnancy.